-These sessions will be a space to support and encourage your processes, your thoughts, your risk-taking, your dilemmas and grow your sense of confidence.
+These mentoring sessions are private and tailored to support and encourage your processes, your thoughts, your risk-taking, your dilemmas and grow your sense of confidence.

-If this feels like something you could benefit from, or if you have any queries, don’t hesitate to get in touch.
-I’d love to hear from you.
+If this feels like something you could benefit from, or if you have any additional queries, just get in touch.
+We can take it from there.

 Photo credit: Christa Holka